josbeir/cakephp-docs-md/docs/2/en/models/model-attributes.md

 > It is not necessary to call validate() before save() as save() will
 > automatically validate your data before actually saving.

-For more information on validation, see the [/models/data-validation](models/data-validation.md) later on in this manual.
+For more information on validation, see the [Data Validation](../models/data-validation.md) later on in this manual.

 ## virtualFields